cosmos/cosmos-sdk/docs/architecture/adr-065-store-v2.md

 application state.
 This data structure is the base layer `KVStore`.

 In addition, the SDK provides abstractions on top of this Merkle data structure.
-Namely, a root multi-store is a collection of each module's `KVStore`.
-Through the root multi-store, the application can serve queries and provide proofs to clients in addition to provide a module access to its own unique `KVStore` though the use of `StoreKey`, which is an OCAP primitive.
+Namely, a root multi-store (RMS) is a collection of each module's `KVStore`.
+Through the RMS, the application can serve queries and provide proofs to clients in addition to provide a module access to its own unique `KVStore` though the use of `StoreKey`, which is an OCAP primitive.

-There are further layers of abstraction that sit between the root multi-store and the underlying IAVL `KVStore`.
+There are further layers of abstraction that sit between the RMS and the underlying IAVL `KVStore`.
 A `GasKVStore` is responsible for tracking gas IO consumption for state machine reads and writes.
 A `CacheKVStore` is responsible for providing a way to cache reads and buffer writes to make state transitions atomic, e.g. transaction execution or governance proposal execution.

 There are a few critical drawbacks to these layers of abstraction and the overall design of storage in the Cosmos SDK: